camlab-bioml/starling/README.md

 ## Requirements

-Python 3.9 or 3.10 are required to run starling.
+Python 3.9 or above is required to run starling.
 If your current version of python is not one of these, we recommend using [pyenv](https://github.com/pyenv/pyenv) to install a compatible version alongside your current one.
 Alternately, you could use the Docker configuration described below.

 ## Installation